 - 1/2 cucumber (sliced or diced)

-- 2 teaspoon oil for stir frying (a neutral oil like canola or vegetable is best)
+- 1 to 2 tablespoons oil (for stir frying, a neutral oil like canola or vegetable is best)

-- 1/2 pound chicken breast, chopped up into small pieces, or ground chicken (or pork or turkey)
+- 1/2 pound chicken breast (chopped up into small pieces, or ground chicken, pork, or turkey)

-- 4 kaffir lime leaves, cut into thin slivers with scissors, optional
+- Optional: 4 kaffir lime leaves (cut into thin slivers with scissors)

 Ground toasted rice is traditionally added to this salad.
 This dish is also delicious without it or with ground or chopped nuts added instead.
 However, if you'd like to make this salad the authentic way, here's how: